What keywords does your site rank for? Where can you find your Google Analytics keywords? Is there a good Google Analytics keyword tracker tool?

 You can’t use Google Analytics itself for keyword rankings, as it doesn’t show any of that data for privacy reasons.

-Instead of Google Analytics, Google Search Console is the best tool to use to view the search terms/queries people are using on Google to find your website.
+Instead of using Google Analytics for keyword research, Google Search Console is the best tool for finding the search terms or queries people use on Google to find your website.
 It’s free and pretty easy to use!

 Let’s look at three methods you can use to view your Search Console data: